 This isn't some sort of photo-shopping trick or something from a Dr. Suess book.
 Blue bananas actually exist in the wild and they taste just like vanilla ice cream.
 They're known by different names: Blue Java bananas, Ice Cream bananas, Hawaiian bananas, Cenizo or Ney Mannan, this fruit is hardy, cold-tolerant, and is said to be the same consistency as ice cream.
 And on top of that, it tastes like sweet vanilla custard.

 Unlike the normal bananas you can buy in the grocery store (called Cavendish bananas), the blue java boasts a silvery blue peel when ripened.
 Hard to compare to the pale yellow we normally associate with a typical banana!
-The banana variety, which is a hybrid of the Musa balbisiana and Musa acuminata banana cultivars, originated in Southeast Asia, then spread to Hawaii, Fiji, the Philippines, and Central America as reported by Live Love Fruit.
+The banana variety, which is a hybrid of the Musa balbisiana and Musa acuminata banana cultivars, originated in Southeast Asia, then spread to Hawaii, Fiji, Northern Australia, the Philippines, and Central America as reported by Live Love Fruit.
 However, finding these blue-green bananas in the United States is easier said than done.

 Where to Find Blue Java Bananas